 This course provides an opportunity for development of communication skills necessary for effective interactions on an interpersonal level and in small groups.
 Theoretical dimensions of interpersonal communication are explored.
-The course provides opportunities for practical application.
-A lab is required.

 COM 102 Public Speaking (3)

 Public Speaking is a course designed to acquaint students with rhetorical skills necessary to effectively communicate orally.
 The communication process is studied, including intrapersonal, interpersonal, small group and public communication.
 The student will be required to present a variety of speeches, including informative, entertainment, demonstrative, impromptu and persuasive.